ashsingh21/Hadoop/README.md

 # Hadoop
-Some of the projects that I worked on while learning.
+Some of the projects that I worked on while learning hadoop.

 # Bayesian Averag
 A map reduce based bayesian average calulator